klimuntowskirafal/car_api/README.md

 POST /rate/

   GET /popular/

-You can interract with the API only programmatically.
+You can interact with the API only programmatically.
 This means you have to use tools like POSTMAN, or send requests programmatically to the relative endpoints.

 Interracting with API does not require authentication.

-# Project is dockerized with use of docer-compose.
+# Run project on local machine - project is dockerized with use of docer-compose.

-To run project on Docker:
+To run project on Docker on local machine:

 1. Clone project to local machine
 2. Create a file '.env' in a project root directory and set your environment variables.